jenkinsci/js-libs/jquery-detached/README.md

 `import` this bundle (see [jenkins-js-modules]) into your application bundle (in your plugin etc) instead of bundling jQuery or jQuery UI in your application bundle, making your app bundle considerably lighter.

-`import`<sub>ing</sub> jQueryUI bundle will also result in the jQueryUI CSS being added to the page (namespaced).
+`import`<sub>ing</sub> the jQuery UI bundle will also result in the jQuery UI CSS being added to the page (namespaced).
 See below for more details.

 # HPI Dependency
 Your plugin needs to add a dependency on this plugin (to ensure it gets installed in Jenkins).